- 100g plain flour

 Baking powder is a raising agent that is commonly used in cake-making.
 It is made from an alkali…

-- 40g unsalted butter (essential that it is at room temperature)
+- 40g unsalted butter (at room temperature)

 - 120ml whole milk